2026-2027 UWS Academic Catalog

 Program Learning Outcomes - BS-HB

-Students completing the BS in human biology will be able to:
+Students completing the BS in Human Biology will be able to:

 - Describe the biomolecular and biochemical basis of life at the cellular level.